heliskijh/GettingCleaningData/codebook.md

 mean(): Mean value
 std(): Standard deviation

 I felt it was necessary to capture all three axes "XYZ" of the mean and std measurements.
-I did not change variable names from the Features Selection document in order to preserve the chain of data.

 The set of variables that were estimated from these signals are: